torrelocascio/stepstone-movie-app/README.md

 # **Movie Search App**

-A React-based movie search application that allows users to search for movies, view details, and group search results by categories.
+A React-based, Tailwind Styled, and Vite configuration movie search application that allows users to search for movies, view details, and group search results by categories.
 The app integrates with [The Movie Database (TMDb) API](https://developers.themoviedb.org/) to fetch movie data.

 ---